apache/trafficcontrol/docs/source/api/deliveryservice_server_capabilities.rst

 ``POST``
 ========
-Associates a Server Capability to a Delivery Service.
+Associates a Server Capability to a :term:`Delivery Service`.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"